 - Get creative.
 Think outside fences and rows.
 Don’t be afraid to experiment as that is how we learn best.
 If something doesn’t work, try something else.
 Gardening is a process, so have fun with it.

 Also, there are many organizations in the U.S. and around the world that help to inspire people to turn yards into gardens.
 Here are a few you might be interested in:

 - Food Not Lawns has been around since 1999, with more than 50 local chapters, which you can get involved in or you can start your own near you.
 These gardeners and activists share food, seeds, tools, land, skills, and other resources with each other in neighborhood-based, friendship-driven communities.

 - Fleet Farming is a project that converts unused lawns, donated by homeowners, to grow food crops.
 The goal is to reduce the environmental impact of food production through a pedal-powered, hyperlocal urban farming model that creates a culture of health and vibrant ecosystems.
 People travel on bicycles to seed, harvest, and keep up the crops, and then the food is sold at a local market.
 Homeowners can also keep a percentage of the vegetable crops.
-The group has also constructed raised cedar beds for people who want to grow and maintain gardens themselves, including at schools and, soon, a nursing home as well (which they plan to make wheelchair accessible).
-Currently, Fleet Farming has branches in 3 cities, with plans to expand.
-If you’re interested, here’s a complete guide to starting up a Fleet branch in your community.
+The group has also constructed raised cedar beds for people who want to grow and maintain gardens themselves, including at schools and communities in the Orlando area.

 Watch this inspiring short video to see how Fleet Farming works: